-- Number off the youth 1, 2, 3, and 4.
-Assign each number one of the rites. - Working alone, each young person is to prepare a brief outline which describes their assigned rite. - Next, have the young people form small groups, each group composed of four youth, 1, 2, 3, and 4.
+- Recall with the young people the four essential characteristics, or Marks. of the Church: one, holy, catholic, apostolic.
+Explain to the class that within the unity of the Church there is legitimate Catholic diversity.
+Point out that the Church is both "one" and diverse, or "catholic." - Number off the students 1, 2, 3, and 4.
+Assign each number one of the rites. - Working alone, each student is to prepare a brief outline which describes their assigned rite. - Next, have the students form small groups, each group composed of four students, 1, 2.
+3. and 4.